mdmosley1/SFND_3D_Object_Tracking/README.md

 ## FP.5 Performance Evaluation 1: Lidar TTC
-There are some instances where the TTC increases from one frame to the next, even though this is probably innaccurate.
+There are some instances where the TTC increases from one frame to the next, even though this is probably inaccurate.
 One contributing factor is that we are using a constant velocity model for the vehicle, despite the fact that the vehicle is gradually slowing down throughout the duration of the dataset.
 Another factor is that the median lidar